mebauer/duckdb-python-basics/README.md

 Author: Mark Bauer

 # 1. Introduction
 Welcome to the beginner's guide to DuckDB's Python client!
 This tutorial was crafted during my own journey of acquainting with DuckDB's Python client.
-It aims to provide newcomers with a solid foundation in utilizing the API.
-While this guide serves as a valuable resource, I encourage users to complement their learning with the official documentation available on DuckDB's website for a comprehensive understanding.
+It aims to provide newcomers with a basic foundation in utilizing the API.
+While this guide serves as a valuable resource, I encourage users to complement their learning with the [official documentation](https://duckdb.org/) available on DuckDB's website for a comprehensive understanding.

 # 2. Notebook
 - Explore the beginner's notebook: [duckdb-python-basics.ipynb](https://github.com/mebauer/duckdb-python-basics/blob/main/duckdb-python-basics.ipynb).